Ger McDonnell

 Gerard McDonnell (20 January 1971 – 2 August 2008), mountaineer and engineer, was the first Irishman to reach the summit of K2, the second-highest mountain on Earth, in August 2008.
-He lost his life along with 10 other mountaineers following an avalanche on the descent, in the deadliest accident in the history of K2 mountaineering.
+He died along with 10 other mountaineers following an avalanche on the descent, in the deadliest accident in the history of K2 mountaineering.

 Biography

 McDonnell was born in Kilcornan, County Limerick.
 A decade before his K2 success, he had moved to Anchorage, Alaska.
 He hoped not only to work there but also to develop his skills as a mountaineer.
 McDonnell was well known in Anchorage's Irish community.
 Among his interests was playing the bodhrán in a band.
 He was described as a "philosopher" and a "great storyteller".
 McDonnell summited Mount Everest with Mick Murphy in 2003.
 He was unsuccessful during an earlier attempt on K2 in 2006 when he was hit by a rock and airlifted to hospital.
-Irish President, Mary McAleese was among the dignitaries to pay tribute to him following his successful Everest climb in 2003 and in 2008 following his death.
+Irish President Mary McAleese was among the dignitaries to pay tribute to him in 2003 upon his successful Everest climb and again in 2008 following his death.

 K2

 McDonnell's group had been on a mammoth expedition for eight weeks, surviving in sub-zero temperatures.
 In an online despatch, he said that after the team set 31 July as their date for the summit bid, spirits were high.
 "Let luck and good fortune prevail, fingers crossed," he wrote.
 On 1 August, about twenty-four individuals were at Camp 4, the last camp on the mountain prior to the summit.
 Confusion at the camp was apparent with climbers claiming after the disaster that a team leader did not set fixed rope lines as others believed he agreed to do so.

 Following an avalanche, a serac fell, cutting all the fixed lines on his and his fellow members of the Dutch-led Norit K2 Expedition's path.
-At least seventeen climbers were believed to trapped by the serac, causing them to be stuck on the mountain overnight.
+At least seventeen climbers were believed to be trapped by the serac, causing them to be stuck on the mountain overnight.
 It was said by the surviving members of McDonnell's team that he refused to descend because he was helping the others that were injured.

 Ger McDonnell's satellite phone was given to Pemba Gyalje, a Nepalese Sherpa on the summit and he brought it along with McDonnell's camera back to base camp.
 McDonnell's partner, brother and sister flew to Islamabad in search of information about his condition.
 Whilst McDonnell's body was not recovered, a memorial service was held in Kilcornan on 17 August 2008.